Fluffacorn/FluffKFQuakeCredits/README.md

 The Improv | Dj Quads

+Special fuck you to LeafyIsHere for that 10 second transition clip

 TF2 Bit inspired by Sunlust / Drew (the splitgate part especially)

+Toastee being the one I made that for cuz it's funny

 Don't Sweat The Technique | Eric B. & Rakim